Inflation and Dark Energy from a Covariant Elastic Medium: Cosmological expansion: revisited.

 It follows that the cosmological constant $\Lambda = 10^{-52} m^{-2}$ corresponds to the stress-energy density at the present epoch multiplied by the constant $8\pi G/c^4$, i.e., $\Lambda = 8\pi G K\varepsilon_0/c^4$.
 Assuming that the universe will expand indefinitely, we find that $\rho_\Lambda(\infty) = K\varepsilon_0 \exp{\left\{-\frac{c^2}{K}\rho_0\right\}}$.
-This scenario corresponds to a de Sitter model of infinite expansion with a smaller or bigger rate than the one predicted by the $\Lambda$CDM model for case (i) and case (ii) respectively.
-The time-variation of dark energy also changes the relation between the scaling factor and the total density of matter-energy in the matter-dominated ($w=0$) and radiation-dominated eras ($w=1/3$).
+This scenario corresponds to a de Sitter model of infinite expansion with a smaller or bigger rate than the one predicted by the $\Lambda$CDM model for case (i) and case (ii), respectively.
+In contrast with a constant cosmological constant in the $\Lambda$CDM model, the time variation of the stress energy density of the cosmological medium also changes the relation between the scaling factor and the total density of matter-energy in the matter-dominated ($w=0$) and radiation-dominated eras ($w=1/3$).
 From Eqs. \eqref{Section:LambdaCDM:ModFriedmann2} and \eqref{Section:LambdaCDM:ModFriedmann3}, we obtain